15 Scary TV Shows to Binge-Watch Over Halloween

 It draws on many public domain characters, including Dracula, Frankenstein, Dr. Jekyll, and more.
 But the stories therein are unique, engrossing, and macabre.
 The end result is compelling, to say the least.

-You can stream on: Cinemax.
+You can stream Outcast on: Cinemax

 10. The Exorcist

-You can stream The Exorcist on: Hulu.
+You can stream The Exorcist on: Hulu

 11. Wayward Pines

-You can stream Wayward Pines on: Hulu.
+You can stream Wayward Pines on: Hulu

-You can stream Supernatural on: Netflix.
+You can stream Supernatural on: Netflix

 13. Bates Motel

-You can stream Bates Motel on: Netflix.
+You can stream Bates Motel on: Netflix

 14. Hemlock Grove

-You can stream Hemlock Grove on: Netflix.
+You can stream Hemlock Grove on: Netflix

 15. Attack on Titan

-We don’t recommend binge-watching all 15 of these shows.
-Instead, pick a few that appeal to you and set aside a few nights to take in the full experience.
+We don’t recommend binge-watching every single one of these shows.
+Instead, pick one or two that appeal to you the most and set aside a few nights to take in the full experience.